 Safety Tips to Avoid Auto-Pedestrian Accidents

-Each year “back-to-school” season sees an influx of student pedestrians and increased traffic around school zones in cities and towns like Barnstable, Yarmouth, Falmouth, Sandwich and all over Cape Cod.
+Each year the Cape Cod community sees an influx of pedestrians and increased traffic around and in cities and towns like Barnstable, Yarmouth, Falmouth, Sandwich and extending all the way to Provincetown.
 Factors like busier schedules, multitasking, and rushing around lead to bad habits like distracted driving.
 According to The National Highway Traffic Safety Administration (NHTSA), distracted drivers account for the majority of auto-pedestrian accidents in Massachusetts.
 Due to a pedestrian’s vulnerability when struck by a motor vehicle, the victim often suffers severe catastrophic injury and tragically, sometimes accidental death.

 Top Causes of Auto-Pedestrian Accidents